BestTimesToVisit.com Logo

 Trek Through the 'Canyon des Makis'

-Embark on a guided trek through the dramatic sandstone canyons, often called the 'Canyon des Makis' (Lemur Canyon).
-Keep your eyes peeled for ring-tailed lemurs basking in the sun on the rocky outcrops, and listen for the calls of endemic birds echoing through the narrow passages.
-The best time for wildlife spotting is early morning or late afternoon.
+Embark on a guided trek through the dramatic sandstone canyons, often referred to as the 'Canyon of Lemurs.'
+Keep your eyes peeled for ring-tailed lemurs leaping through the trees and listen for the calls of endemic birds.
+Opt for a morning hike to avoid the midday heat and capture the best light for photography.

 See all 8 things to do →